ctrlx-altf4/Tutorial/css/cssVsId.md

 ### Difference 1

 > Only difference while applying styles is how they are represented in `css`.
 Syntax for class selector is `.class` while for id selector `#id`.
-We use (.) followed by the class name to apply styles to class while (#) followed by id.
+We use (.) followed by the class name to apply styles to class while (#) followed by id name to apply css to id.

 Now lets get into javascript for a while